-What parents should seek is a late-model, midsize sedan equipped with modern safety features, she says.
-Some important features are standard on all models, such as electronic stability control and antilock brakes.
+What parents should seek for their teenager is a late-model midsize sedan equipped with modern safety features, she said.
+Some important features are standard on all models, such as antilock brakes and electronic stability control, which can cut the rate of a single-vehicle crash in half.
 Other safety technology that AAA suggests includes:

-- A forward collision warning system, which warns drivers that they're about to hit a the vehicle or other object ahead of them.
+A forward collision warning system, which warns drivers that they're about to hit a vehicle or other object ahead of them.
 Some also have automatic emergency braking.

 You'll like Chevy's new Teen Driver system, though your child might not.
-Once engaged, the system prevents the driver from turning off the stability control, automatic emergency braking and blind-spot monitor systems.
-It also silences the audio system if the driver or passenger seatbelts are unbuckled.
-Finally, parents can set audio volume limits and a top-speed limit, ranging from 40-75 mph.
+Once engaged, the system prevents the driver from turning off the stability control, automatic emergency braking and blind-spot monitoring systems.
+It also silences the audio system if the driver or passenger seat belts are unbuckled.
+Finally, parents can set audio volume limits and a top-speed limit, ranging from 40 to 75 mph.

-Standard safety features include: Front knee airbags, front side airbags, rear side airbags, side curtain airbags, OnStar telematics system.
+Standard safety features include: Front knee airbags, front side airbags, rear side airbags, side curtain airbags and the OnStar telematics system.

-Optional: Rearview camera, automatic high beam headlights, front and rear parking sensors, blind-spot monitor , rear cross-traffic alert, lane departure warning, lane keeping assist, forward collision warning and automatic emergency braking.
+Optional: Rearview camera, automatic high beam headlights, front and rear parking sensors, blind-spot monitoring, rear cross-traffic alert, lane departure warning, lane keeping assist, forward collision warning and automatic emergency braking.

 The Chrysler 200 won't wow teen drivers with its style or cachet, but it has almost all they'll need: a cabin finished in high-quality materials and an intuitive smartphone/media interface with a large display and big icons to reduce distraction.
 Under the hood, there's a modestly powerful four-cylinder engine that returns 28 mpg combined.
 The Chrysler 200 has a starting price of $22,990.

-Advanced safety features such as a blind-spot monitor and rear cross-traffic alert are available for all but the Chrysler 200's base model.
+Advanced safety features such as blind-spot monitoring and rear cross-traffic alert are available for all but the Chrysler 200's base model.
 The optional forward collision warning and automatic braking system helped the 200 earn an IIHS Top Safety Pick+ rating.
-There's one big shortcoming with the 200, if you want a car to fit the whole family, backseat legroom and headroom are tight.
+There's one big shortcoming with the 200: If you want a car to fit the whole family, backseat legroom and headroom are tight.

-Optional: Blind-spot monitor, rear cross-traffic alert, lane departure warning, lane keeping assist, forward collision warning with automatic emergency braking.
+Optional: Blind-spot monitoring, rear cross-traffic alert, lane departure warning, lane keeping assist, forward collision warning with automatic emergency braking.

-Standard: Front side airbags, side curtain airbags, front knee airbags.
+Standard: Front side airbags, side curtain airbags and front knee airbags.

-Optional: Blind-spot monitor, rear cross-traffic alert, drowsy driver detection, lane departure warning, lane keeping assist, inflatable rear seatbelts and emergency notification via Ford Sync, front collision warning and collision mitigation (which primes the brake system for maximum braking).
+Optional: Blind-spot monitoring, rear cross-traffic alert, drowsy driver detection, lane departure warning, lane keeping assist, inflatable rear seat belts, emergency notification via Ford Sync, front collision warning and collision mitigation, which primes the brake system for maximum braking.

 The latest Accord also offers Apple CarPlay and Android Auto.
 Your teen just connects an iPhone or Android phone to the entertainment system and the touchscreen shows an interface similar to that of the phone.
 The Accord brings a lot of technology, refinement and safety for a price starting at $23,040.

-Standard: Front side airbags, side curtain airbags, active front head restraints and rearview camera.
+Standard: Front side airbags, side curtain airbags, active front head restraints and a rearview camera.

-Optional: Blind-spot monitor, lane departure warning, lane keeping assist, road departure mitigation and front collision warning with automatic emergency braking.
+Optional: Blind-spot monitoring, lane departure warning, lane keeping assist, road departure mitigation, and front collision warning with automatic emergency braking.

 The Sonata and its near-mechanical twin, the Kia Optima, represent two of the best values among midsize sedans.
-They're not the flashiest brands, nor the most established, but if you're looking to get the most features and safety technology for the money, the Sonata and Optima should top your list.
-The 2016 Sonata has a starting price of $22,585 while the 2016 Kia Optima starts at $22,990.
+They're not the flashiest brands or the most established, but if you're looking to get the most features and safety technology for the money, the Sonata and the Optima should top your list.
+The 2016 Sonata has a starting price of $22,585, while the 2016 Kia Optima starts at $22,990.

-Standard: Front side airbags, side curtain airbags, a driver knee airbag and rearview camera.
+Standard: Front side airbags, side curtain airbags, a driver-side knee airbag and a rearview camera.

-Optional: A 360-degree-view camera, rear parking sensors, blind-spot monitor, rear cross-traffic alert, lane departure warning, forward collision warning with automatic emergency braking.
+Optional: A 360-degree-view camera, rear parking sensors, blind-spot monitoring, rear cross-traffic alert, lane departure warning, forward collision warning with automatic emergency braking.

 If your teen driver actually loves driving and believes that time behind the wheel is more than just going point A to B, you'd be a hero if you chose a Mazda 6.
 It's one of the quicker four-cylinder midsize sedans Edmunds has tested.
-It can be had with the (increasingly rare) manual transmission and achieves excellent fuel economy.
+It can be had with an increasingly rare manual transmission and achieves excellent fuel economy.
 But its tendency to spirited driving doesn't compromise its safety performance.
 The Mazda 6 earns IIHS Top Safety Pick+ status, with active front head restraints and automatic emergency notification standard on all trim levels (except for the Sport, which has the manual transmission).
-It's also one of the sharpest looking cars in the class.
+It's also one of the sharpest-looking cars in the class.
 The starting price for the 2016 Mazda 6 with an automatic transmission is $23,830.
 It's $500 less for one with a manual transmission.

-Standard: Front side airbags, side curtain airbags, and active front head restraints, rearview camera (except on the Sport).
+Standard: Front side airbags, side curtain airbags, active front head restraints, and a rearview camera (except on the Sport).

-Optional: Rear parking sensors, blind-spot monitor, rear cross-traffic alert, lane departure warning and forward collision warning with automatic braking.
+Optional: Rear parking sensors, blind-spot monitoring, rear cross-traffic alert, lane departure warning, and forward collision warning with automatic braking.

-Standard: Front side airbags, side curtain airbags, driver knee airbag, active front head restraints, rearview camera.
+Standard: Front side airbags, side curtain airbags, driver knee airbag, active front head restraints, and a rearview camera.

-Optional: Front collision warning with automatic braking, lane departure warning, adaptive cruise control.
+Optional: Forward collision warning with automatic braking, lane departure warning, adaptive cruise control.

 The Accord had its turn earlier, and now comes the other benchmark family sedan.
-The Camry is a can't-miss choice for teen drivers.
+The Camry is a can't-miss choice as a first car.
 Yes, it may look bland and drive bland, but it offers one of the most comfortable and spacious cabins in the class.
-It has a choice of four-cylinder or six-cylinder engine or a hybrid model.
+It has a choice of a four-cylinder or six-cylinder engine or a hybrid model.
 All have plenty of standard and optional safety tech.
-One example is Safety Connect, a system that bundles an emergency assist button, automatic collision notification (to emergency services) and a stolen vehicle locator.
-The Camry also earns the IIHS's Top Safety Pick+ award.
+One example is Safety Connect, a system that bundles an emergency assist button, automatic collision notification to emergency services, and a stolen vehicle locator.
+The Camry also earns the IIHS' Top Safety Pick+ award.
 Starting price is $23,905.

 Standard: Antilock brakes, stability and traction control, front and rear side airbags, side curtain airbags, front knee airbags, and a rearview camera.

-Optional: Blind-spot monitor, rear cross-traffic alert, lane departure warning, and front collision warning with automatic emergency braking.
+Optional: Blind-spot monitoring, rear cross-traffic alert, lane departure warning, and forward collision warning with automatic emergency braking.

 The Jetta also has an IIHS Top Safety Pick+ designation, although the organization rates its front collision warning and automatic braking systems as being less advanced than Hyundai's or Kia's.
-Volkswagen's Car-Net telematics system includes automatic crash notification, roadside assistance, remote vehicle access (allowing you or your teen to start the car or unlock doors via smartphone app, for example).
+Volkswagen's Car-Net telematics system includes automatic crash notification, roadside assistance, and remote vehicle access, allowing you or your teen to start the car or unlock doors via smartphone app, for example.
 Like the Kia Optima and Hyundai Sonata, it has geofencing, and if you set it, it will let you know whenever your teen driver strays from a designated boundary or exceeds a set speed limit.

-Standard: Front side airbags, side curtain airbags, active front head restraints, rearview camera (except on the base model).
+Standard: Front side airbags, side curtain airbags, active front head restraints, and a rearview camera (except on the base model).

-Optional: Blind-spot monitor, rear cross-traffic alert, front collision warning with automatic emergency braking.
+Optional: Blind-spot monitoring, rear cross-traffic alert, forward collision warning with automatic emergency braking.